phani-rajn/Integration-Accelerator/README.md

 *GET Request With dynamic parameters defined*<br/>
 If we have a setup where we have GET request setup and if the parameter values are to be passed dynamically.
 * We need to setup Integration Values for the dynamic parameter values.
 * For this, we need to setup place holders for every Integration Values Setup record in the Integration values setup object.
-See the image below: <br/>
 ![](Images/DynamicParamValuesForIntegration.png)
 ```
 HttpApiFactory.requestResourceStatic(<Integration Setup Name>)